 The Seedy World of Bob Crane, TV's Colonel Hogan

 Robert Edward Crane was born in Waterbury, Connecticut on July 13th, 1928.
-By his early teens, he was demonstrating musical talent and had set his sights on becoming a drummer, fantasizing about becoming the next Buddy Rich.
+By his early teens, he was demonstrating musical talent and had set his sights on becoming a drummer, and fantasizing about being the next Buddy Rich.
 At age sixteen, he began drumming for the Connecticut Symphony Orchestra, but was let go after two years for "clowning around during a Bach fugue."

 In 1965, Crane was offered the starring role in a television comedy pilot about Allied prisoners in a German P.O.W. camp, "Hogan's Heroes."
 The character of the wisecracking Colonel Robert Hogan fit Crane like a glove, and the show, which had the rebellious spirit of "Stalag 17" and "The Great Escape," became a hit, finishing in the top ten during the 1965-66 season.
 The basic concept was that Hogan and his team led the Nazis (well played by Werner Klemperer and John Banner) to believe that the camp was escape-proof so that they could continue their secret activities.
-There was some controversy at the beginning as to whether this kind of material was appropriate for a sitcom, but that soon passed.
+There was some controversy at the beginning of the show's run as to whether this kind of material was appropriate for a sitcom, but that soon passed.
 "Hogan's Heroes" went on for six seasons, and Crane was nominated for an Emmy twice, in 1966 and 1967.
 During this time, Crane met Patricia Olsen, who played Hilda on "Hogan's Heroes," under the stage name, Sigrid Valdis.
 Crane divorced his wife of twenty years, and married Patricia on the set of the show in 1970.
 They had a son, Scotty, the following year.

 After "Hogan's Heroes" was canceled in 1971, Crane continued to act, appearing in two Disney films, "Superdad" (1974) and "Gus" (1976), and had numerous guest spots on TV shows like "Police Woman," "Ellery Queen," "Quincy," and "The Love Boat."
 He had his own TV show "The Bob Crane Show" in 1975, but it was canceled by NBC after three months.

 Crane's Beginner's Luck co-star, Victoria Berry, would knock on Bob Crane's door at the Winfield Place Apartments at around 2:00 pm on June 29.
 The front door to his apartment, 132-A was closed, but unlocked.
-Berry would enter the apartment and find the entire apratment dark.
+Berry would enter the apartment and find the entire apartment dark.
 As she entered the bedroom she said: "...
 At first, I thought it was a girl with long dark hair, because all the blood had turned real dark.
 I thought, 'Oh, Bob's got a girl here.
 Now where's Bob?... ' I thought, 'Well, she's done something to herself.
 Bob has gone to get help.'
 At that time, I recognized blood... it was like a strange feeling."

 There were no physical signs that a struggle had taken place, and the autopsy determined that Bob Crane was asleep when the deadly blow to the left side of his head was delivered.
 The subsequent police investigation had determined that Crane's head was struck by two separate parts of a camera tripod, inflicting two separate and deadly wounds.
 Paulette Kasieta, the first Scottsdale police officer to arrive on the scene, immediately secured the area with crime scene tape.
 At approximately 3:00 p.m., Scottsdale Police Lt.
 Ron Dean arrived at Crane's apartment and took over the investigation.

 Initially, investigators surmised that the killer was someone Crane knew.
 Perhaps a person who left the apartment before the incident, and later returned through the unlocked front door or perhaps a window that had been purposefully left unlocked or open.
 The Maricopa County Medical Examiner was able to put together a partial chronology of events on that evening.
-Sometime during the early hours of Thursday, June 29, while Crane was sleeping on his right side, the murdered would strike a deadly blow to the left side of Crane's head with some type of heavy, blunt instrument.
+Sometime during the early hours of Thursday, June 29, while Crane was sleeping on his right side, the murderer would strike a deadly blow to the left side of Crane's head with some type of heavy, blunt instrument.
 A second much lighter blow would crush in Bob Crane's skull, likely killing him immediately.
 For some unknown reason, the perpetrator likely then tied an electrical cord tightly around the actor's neck.
 But by that time, Crane was already dead.
 Before fleeing the scene, the killer would apparently wipe the blood from the murder weapon using the bed sheets, and then pull the sheet up over Crane's head.
 Money was found in Crane's wallet, which likely eliminates robbery as a motive.

 The Investigation at the crime scene brought to light Bob Crane's secret, kinky sex life, which he continued to pursue while in Scottsdale, just as he had for several years earlier.
-He had a long standing fetish of videotaping himself and his female sex partner (of which there were many over the years) in various stages sexual acts.
+He had a long standing fetish of videotaping himself and his female sex partner (of which there were many over the years) in various stages of sexual acts.
 It was rumors of this kind of activity, as well as other penchants like playing drums at various topless bars in LA, that purportedly cost Crane many TV and movie acting gigs.
 Apparently, producers were fearful of having their screen product associated with such a two-sided man.

 Approximately 50 pornographic videotapes were found at the Winfield apartment, as well as professional photography equipment in the bathroom for developing and enlarging still shots.
 A negative strip was found in the enlarger, revealing a woman in both clothed and nude poses.
 A hefty album of similar pornographic pictures was missing from the death scene.
 Several items that the police declined to identify were missing from Crane's "Little black bag", a small, multi-zippered carrier that he always carted around with him.
 (Victoria Berry had seen it when she first discovered the body, but it later disappeared and was never accounted for.)

-The primary suspect in the case of Bob Crane's death was Crane's long-time friend and sometimes business partner John Carpenter.
+The primary suspect in the case of Bob Crane's death was, of course, Crane's long-time friend and sometimes business partner John Carpenter.
 He and Crane were introduced by Richard Dawson, another co-star of "Hogan's Heroes."
 Crane and Dawson shared a common passion: women.
 But more often than not, Carpenter was left to fend for Crane's leftovers since, due to Crane's popularity and legendary charm, there were plenty of women to go around.
 In return, Carpenter provided Crane with plenty of state-of-the-art video toys.

 The night before Crane's murder, Carpenter was sitting with Victoria Berry at the Windmill Dinner Theatre.
 She would join him during her set breaks.
 Berry claims that after the show ended, she witnessed Crane and Carpenter exit the building together and proceed to Crane's car, where Crane would call out to her to not forget "their appointment" the next day.